 The executive officers of the Company are appointed annually by the Company's Board of Directors.
-Effective as of March 1, 2013, the following individuals will be executive officers of the Company:
+The following individuals are the executive officers of the Company:

-Peter J. Beshar, age 51, is Executive Vice President and General Counsel of Marsh & McLennan Companies.
+- Peter J. Beshar, age 52, is Executive Vice President and General Counsel of Marsh & McLennan Companies.
+In addition to managing the Company's Legal function, Mr. Beshar also oversees the Company's Government Relations, Risk Management and Public Relations groups.
 Before joining Marsh & McLennan Companies in November 2004, Mr. Beshar was a Litigation Partner in the law firm of Gibson, Dunn & Crutcher LLP.
-Mr. Beshar joined Gibson, Dunn & Crutcher in 1995 after serving as an Assistant Attorney General in the New York Attorney General's office and as the Special Assistant to Cyrus Vance in connection with the peace negotiations in the former Yugoslavia.

-J. Michael Bischoff, age 65, is the Company's Chief Financial Officer.
+Mr. Beshar joined Gibson, Dunn & Crutcher in 1995 after serving as an Assistant Attorney General in the New York Attorney General's office and as the Special Assistant to Cyrus Vance in connection with the peace negotiations in the former Yugoslavia. - J. Michael Bischoff, age 66, is the Company's Chief Financial Officer.
 Mr. Bischoff has held a number of senior financial management positions with Marsh & McLennan Companies since joining the Company in 1982.
 In his most recent role as Vice President, Corporate Finance, Mr. Bischoff was responsible for leading and directing the Company's Corporate Development, Mergers & Acquisitions, Treasury and Investor Relations functions.
-His prior experience was with the Board of Governors of the Federal Reserve System.

-John P. Drzik, age 50, is President and Chief Executive Officer of Oliver Wyman Group, a position he assumed in June 2006.
-From 2003 to 2006, Mr. Drzik was President of Mercer Oliver Wyman, which was formed following Marsh & McLennan Companies' acquisition of Oliver, Wyman & Company in 2003.
-He joined Oliver, Wyman & Company in 1984 and became President in 1995.

-E. Scott Gilbert, age 57, is Senior Vice President and Chief Risk and Compliance Officer of Marsh & McLennan Companies.
+His prior experience was with the Board of Governors of the Federal Reserve System. - E. Scott Gilbert, age 58, is Senior Vice President and Chief Risk and Compliance Officer of Marsh & McLennan Companies.
 In addition to managing the Company's Risk and Compliance function, Mr. Gilbert also oversees the Company's Business Resiliency Management, Global Security and Global Technology Infrastructure groups.
 Prior to joining Marsh & McLennan Companies in January 2005, he had been the Chief Compliance Counsel of the General Electric Company since September 2004.
-Prior thereto, he was

-Counsel, Litigation and Legal Policy at GE.
+Prior thereto, he was Counsel, Litigation and Legal Policy at GE.
 Between 1986 and 1992, when he joined GE, he served as an Assistant United States Attorney in the Southern District of New York.

-Daniel S. Glaser, age 52, is President and Chief Executive Officer of Marsh & McLennan Companies.
+Daniel S. Glaser, age 53, is President and Chief Executive Officer of Marsh & McLennan Companies.
 Prior to assuming this role in January 2013, Mr. Glaser served as Group President and Chief Operating Officer of Marsh & McLennan Companies from April 2011 through December 2012, with strategic and operational oversight of both the Risk and Insurance Services and the Consulting segments of the Company.
 Mr. Glaser rejoined Marsh in December 2007 as Chairman and Chief Executive Officer of Marsh Inc. after serving in senior positions in commercial insurance and insurance brokerage in the United States, Europe, and the Middle East.
 He began his career at Marsh 30 years ago.
 Mr. Glaser is a former Chairman of BritishAmerican Business and serves on its International Advisory Board.
 He is a member of the Board of Directors of Insurance Information Institute, the Board of Trustees of the American Institute for Chartered Property Casualty Underwriters and the Board of Trustees of Ohio Wesleyan University.

-Laurie Ledford, age 55, is the Company's Senior Vice President and Chief Human Resources Officer.
-Ms. Ledford is responsible for the firm's overall human capital and talent strategy and the delivery of human resources services to approximately 54,000 colleagues worldwide.
+Laurie Ledford, age 56, is the Company's Senior Vice President and Chief Human Resources Officer.
+Ms. Ledford is responsible for the firm's overall human capital and talent strategy and the delivery of human resources services to approximately 54,500 colleagues worldwide.
 Prior to her current role, Ms. Ledford served as Chief Human Resources Officer (CHRO) for Marsh Inc. Ms. Ledford joined Marsh in 2000 and was named CHRO in 2006, after having served as Senior Human Resources Director for Marsh's International Specialty Operations.
 Her prior experience was with Citibank and NationsBank.